-17. Do the laws in your jurisdiction require appointment of a data protection officer or a chief information security officer (or other person to be in charge of privacy or data protection at the organization), and what are their legal responsibilities?
+20. Do the data protection laws in your jurisdiction require a controller's appointment of a data protection officer, chief information security officer, or other person responsible for data protection, and what are their legal responsibilities?

-The draft Bill does not require to appoint a data protection officer.
-However, the draft Bill empowers the Commission to formulate a compliance framework with regard to responsibilities of data protection officer.
+The data controllers and processors identified as significant by the commission shall be required to appoint a data protection officer.
+The draft Bill empowers the Commission to formulate a compliance framework with regard to responsibilities of data protection officer.
 It follows, that on promulgation of law and after establishment of the Commission, the Commission will frame rules with respect to appointment of data protection officer.

-18. Do the laws in your jurisdiction require or recommend employee training?
-If so, please describe these training requirements.
+21. Do the data protection laws in your

+jurisdiction require or recommend employee training related to data protection?
+If so, please describe such training requirement(s).